TYPES OF PAIN

 TREATMENTS THAT HELP WITH CHRONIC PAIN

 Because pain is so complex and variable, there are many different treatment options and therapies available to the sufferer.
-While medical treatments such as medication, surgery, rehabilitation and physical therapy can definitely play a big part in alleviating pain, psychological interventions should also be considered.
+While medical treatments such as medication, surgery, rehabilitation and physical therapy can definitely play a big part in alleviating pain, psychological support and interventions should also be considered.